-If you are unhappy with the appearance of your eyes, or are having difficulty with your peripheral vision, you may be an ideal candidate for eyelid surgery.
+If you are unhappy with the appearance of your eyes, or are having difficulty with your vision, you may be an ideal candidate for eyelid surgery.
 Clients with realistic expectations and those who can take the necessary time off to recover are most suited to this surgery.

 How much does eyelid surgery cost?

 The final cost of eyelid surgery will be slightly different for everyone because patients have different needs.
 Along with your specific requirements, surgeon, anaesthetist and hospital fees will be factored into the final cost.
 As mentioned, under certain circumstances, this procedure could attract a Medicare rebate.
 Dr Doyle can provide you with a more accurate estimate following your blepharoplasty consultation.

 Are there any major risks involved with eyelid surgery?

 As with any form of surgical procedure, blepharoplasty also carries some risks.
 Asymmetry, scarring, eye dryness, temporary vision changes and infection are all potential complications associated with eyelid surgery.
 Dr Doyle will tell you exactly what to expect after surgery and how to care for your eye area to avoid any unnecessary complications.

 What steps should I take to prepare for this procedure?

 To enhance the healing process, it’s recommended that you stop smoking before your eyelid surgery.
 There are also certain medications and supplements that thin the blood that need to be avoided prior to your procedure.
 Dr Doyle will take you through these requirements during your consultation.
 If you use contact lenses, glasses or have had eye-related surgeries in the past, be sure to mention this during your consultation.
 It’s also best to arrange for someone to assist you at home for a day or two after your surgery.